shamimaaktar1/DMQSA/README.md

     <img src="https://github.com/user-attachments/assets/a98339cc-f51d-4d03-99a0-49074b899d37" alt="Logo" width="180" height="230" />
 </p>

-<h2 align="center">Decision Models for Selecting Patterns and Strategies in Quantum Software Systems</h2>
+<h2 align="center">Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems</h2>

 <p align="left">
-  This is the replication package for the paper: "Decision Models for Selecting Patterns and Strategies in Quantum Software Systems", including the dataset, figures, scripts, and so on (see the description below).
+  This is the replication package for the paper: "Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems", including the dataset, figures, scripts, and so on (see the description below).
 </p>

 ## File Organization